Rick712/cssttr/README.md

 - Extending the clickable area
 - Custom checkboxes—6
 - (Pseudo)random background
-- Validatie of a form
+- Validation of a form

 All these techniques are based on the book CSS SECRETS: Better solutions to everyday web design problems by Lea Verou.